 The starting price of the stainless steel Apple Watch is $100 lower than the starting price of the titanium model, so if $100 more is a deal-breaker for you, don't get the titanium Apple Watch.

-That being said, the only stainless steel Apple Watches that costs $699 are the ones that come with either the Sport Band, Solo Loop, or Sport Loop, so if you're planning on getting a leather band or Milanese Loop (or Hermés brand), you're upping the cost anyway.
+That being said, the only stainless steel Apple Watches that costs $699 are the ones that come with either the Solo Loop, Braided Solo Loop, or Sport Loop, so if you're planning on getting a leather band or Milanese Loop (or Hermés brand), you're upping the cost anyway.

-Apple Watch stainless steel vs. Titanium: Bottom line
+Apple Watch stainless steel vs. titanium: Which should you get?

 Your decision to go with stainless steel or titanium comes down to the following decisions.
 Do you want brushed or polished metal?
 Do you want it in gold?
 Do you want a Hermés watch face?
 Does $100 make a difference in your decision?